brem-21/Titanic/README.md

 ## Conclusion
 The project demonstrated a comprehensive approach to machine learning, with Decision Tree emerging as the best model.
-Future work could explore deep learning or external data sources for further enhancement.

-## Recommendations
-- Use Tree methods like Gradient Boosting.
-- Include text analysis for features like names and tickets.
-- Explore imputation methods like KNN for handling missing data.
+- The analysis reveals significant relationships between the port of embarkation and ticket class, highlighting the following key points:

+`Economic Stratification:`
+   - Southampton and Queenstown primarily served 3rd-class passengers, reflecting their roles as departure points for economically disadvantaged travelers.
+    Cherbourg catered predominantly to wealthier 1st-class passengers, indicating its prominence among affluent communities.

+`Class Inequality:`
+ -  There was clear class stratification, with wealthier passengers embarking mostly from Cherbourg, while lower-class passengers dominated Southampton and Queenstown.

+`Historical Implications:`
+ - These disparities likely influenced survival outcomes during the Titanic disaster, as 1st-class passengers had greater access to safety measures, such as lifeboats.

 ## Appendix
 - **Code**: [Attached in the Jupyter Notebook.](Notebook/Titanic.ipynb)